Honda vs. Hyundai – Which Car Brand Is Better?

 Honda Offers Better Performance Generally, but There Are Exceptions to This Rule

-So, Honda is superior when it comes to performance, but it’s important to clarify that there are two exceptions – the Clarity and the HR-V. The performance of these two models is not that great when you compare them to their Hyundai counterparts, the Ioniq, and the Kona.
+So, Honda is superior when it comes to performance, but it’s important to clarify that there are two exceptions – the Clarity and the HR-V. The performance of these two models is not that great when you compare them to their counterparts, the Ioniq or the Kona.
 So, this is important to keep in mind if you’re interested in these particular vehicles.

 Both of Them Have More or Less the Same Assortment of Available Features